dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 ### Rules

 BSPWM allows custom settings for individual nodes.
-BSPWM calls it window rules.
+BSPWM calls it to window rules.
 Besides the common stuff like adding, removing or, listing window rules we're instead going to discuss the `--one-shot` flag.
 Essentially, it allows a rule to take effect only once.
 For example, there is a neat way of spawning terminal windows of a certain